Blog

 The most common font used on resumes is called a serif font.
 Serif fonts have small strokes at the end of each letter.
 (Those strokes are the serifs.)
 As Adobe Creative Cloud points out, serif fonts are viewed as more “authoritative” and “professional.”
 They “are suggestive of typewriters’ old style,” they say,

-In either sense, a serif or sans serif font may be best for you.
+In either sense, a serif or sans serif font may work for you!
 Either one of these styles of font can help make your resume more polished and professional while still personal.
 But now, we’ll look at what specific fonts are best (and worst) for your resume.

 Best fonts for a resume

-Now is when we lock down the best font for resumes.
-Because we talked about serif fonts and sans serif fonts individually, we feel it’s fair to take a look at the best resume fonts in each of these categories, followed by what they look like against white backgrounds (as your resume should largely be, which we’ll discuss soon).
+Because we talked about serif fonts and sans serif fonts individually, we feel it’s fair to take a look at the best resume fonts in each of these categories, followed by what they look like against white backgrounds to show you just how many good options you have.

 Best Serif Fonts for a Resume: